 Before I could pay the marina though, I had to take a taxi to an ATM and draw 200 TD.
 After I paid the marina, Awef took me to the Police.
 Several officials looked at the triptych (transit log), the well stamped marina receipt, Thetis’ papers, and our two passports.
 They took their time.
 Then there was a heated discussion between 3 of them but finally they stamped our passports.
 Then a policeman and a customs officer wanted to come and inspect Thetis.
 I told them that before departing Tunisia I must stop at the fuel dock, get fuel and make sure that the dredge does not block the marina exit.
 They came aboard, looked at my iMac computer, and left.
 I then asked Awef to speak to the dredge.
 She assured me that by the time we re-fuel the marina exit will be free.
 Now we were cleared to cast off.
 We took in the passarella and our friend the straw hatted attendant came and helped us with the lines.
 I gave him $2 as a tip which delighted him and off he went to make sure that the dredge will not block the harbor’s mouth.

 We departed Sidi Bou Saïd at 1015.
 While motoring we kept smelling Diesel fuel.
 I checked and found a small leak at the bleeding valve, I must had not tightened it properly yesterday when I replaced the filters.
-I fixed it and after we were out in the open sea pumped out from the bilge the small amount of spilled fuel.
+I fixed it and after we were out in the open sea pumped out, after diluting it with detergent to act as a dispersant, from the bilge the small amount of spilled fuel.
 The wind was 10 knots NE and we could only motor.
 The now revised plan was to stay at Cap Bon for the night and depart for Pantelleria very early in the morning.
 As we were approaching the cape the wind kept increasing and veering to the SE.
 We had to take wide detours to avoid large areas of tuna nets.

 In the evening I made rice with tuna and capers.
 We went to bed early to the sound of the furious wind which if anything became stronger.